 All residence halls facilities are reserved for the exclusive use of students who reside in the residence halls and their guests.
 Nonresidents may not use any hall facilities for any reason.
 Unauthorized use of residence halls' facilities (bathrooms, lounges, study rooms, laundry rooms, computer rooms, etc.) may result in disciplinary action and/or criminal action.

 Because this will be your new home, we encourage you to make it your own.
 Decorate the interior with plants, poster, and rugs that you and your roommate agree upon.
 You are free to display posters and other things in your room including either side of your door and the inside of your window except for content unprotected by the First Amendment such as pornographic, obscene, defamatory, or fraudulent messages.
 You are not allowed to display posters or messages in public areas of your residence hall, including outside balconies, without prior consent from the Director of Residence Life.
 We do ask that you consider removing materials visible to other residents in response to any resident complaint in the interest of maintaining a collegial and civil residence hall environment.
-Decorations must not cause damage to walls or furniture, nor should they cover fire sprinklers.
+Decorations must not cause damage to walls or furniture, nor should they cover or hang from fire sprinklers.